 - Weight range: 60-120 pounds

 - Age minimum: 6 years old (this is not in the manual, but is printed on the seat itself)

-The Incognito is available in four colors to match almost every vehicle interior.
+The Incognito is available in four colors to match almost every vehicle interior color.
 This is great for those kids who might be a little hesitant to continue to use a booster (AJ doesn’t care about this at all and wishes it came with a flame pattern).
 It lacks armrests and the way it matches most vehicle interiors, it’s almost invisible.
-The limits are reasonable, 6 years old and up, 47-60 inches, and 60-120 pounds, though we’d usually recommend the Incognito for children over about 8 years old.
-It must be used with adequate head support behind the child’s head.

 This is the bottom of the Incognito.
 You can see the strap across the bottom with the clips that are threaded onto the lap belt to help position the lap belt low on the hips, touching the thighs.
-It was very easy for the kids to thread themselves once shown how to do it.
+It was very easy for the kids to thread themselves once they’ve been shown how.
 The little pocket on the bottom holds the manual.

 The Incognito measures 12 inches across at its narrowest and 16 inches in the front at its widest.
 The third row of the Town and Country doesn’t tend to work well with backless boosters because of the seat belt geometry, but I wanted to give the Incognito a try just to see how it would potentially work in a three across situation.
 It worked perfectly for the three across, but did NOT work in the third row of the van.
 Next to the radian it was much easier to buckle than traditional boosters because of its lack of armrests.